State of New Jersey Common Pension Fund D Cuts Stake in Fortune Brands Home & Security, Inc. (NYSE:FBHS)

 The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 16th.
 Shareholders of record on Friday, November 27th will be issued a $0.24 dividend.
 The ex-dividend date of this dividend is Wednesday, November 25th.
 This represents a $0.96 dividend on an annualized basis and a yield of 1.19%.
 Fortune Brands Home & Security’s payout ratio is 26.67%.

 Several research firms have commented on FBHS.
+Wells Fargo & Company upped their price target on shares of Fortune Brands Home & Security from $67.00 to $73.00 and gave the company an “equal weight” rating in a report on Wednesday, July 22nd.
 Robert W. Baird upped their price target on shares of Fortune Brands Home & Security from $84.00 to $99.00 and gave the company a “neutral” rating in a report on Tuesday, October 20th.
-Royal Bank of Canada upped their price target on shares of Fortune Brands Home & Security from $77.00 to $85.00 and gave the company a “sector perform” rating in a report on Thursday.
-Jefferies Financial Group upped their price target on shares of Fortune Brands Home & Security from $81.00 to $87.00 and gave the company a “buy” rating in a report on Thursday, July 30th.
-SunTrust Banks upped their price target on shares of Fortune Brands Home & Security from $75.00 to $85.00 and gave the company a “buy” rating in a report on Thursday, July 30th.
-Finally, KeyCorp upgraded shares of Fortune Brands Home & Security from a “sector weight” rating to an “overweight” rating and set a $95.00 price objective for the company in a research report on Thursday, September 10th.
+JPMorgan Chase & Co. upped their price target on shares of Fortune Brands Home & Security from $60.00 to $74.00 in a report on Friday, July 10th.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Fortune Brands Home & Security from $87.00 to $96.00 and gave the stock a “buy” rating in a research report on Thursday.
+Finally, Royal Bank of Canada upped their price objective on shares of Fortune Brands Home & Security from $77.00 to $85.00 and gave the stock a “sector perform” rating in a research report on Thursday.
 One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and nine have assigned a buy rating to the stock.
 The stock currently has an average rating of “Hold” and a consensus target price of $76.28.

 Fortune Brands Home & Security Company Profile